clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \end{itemize}

 In a Markov model, each state transition is associated with a *transition probability*.
 We'll call these state transition probabilities $\pzero$, $\gain$, $\pone$ and $\loss$.
 The subscripts indicate what state transition the probability is associated with.
 Generally, $p_{ij}$ is the probability of going from state $i$ to state $j$.
 For example, $\gain$ is the probability of a trait to go from absent (0) to present (1) over the course of one generation.
 Because of the Markov assumption, the transition probabilities depend only on the state of a trait in the last generation.
-Now let's assume that we know what the phylogenetic tree of a population of recordings looks like.

 Savage et al. speak of a gain rate and a loss rate.
 In our discrete-time model, these correspond to the *gain probability* and *loss probability*.
 The gain probability corresponds to the probability of acquiring a trait, the loss probability corresponds to the probability of losing a trait.